 We performed a comparison between LeanIX and Sparx Systems Enterprise Architect based on real PeerSpot user reviews.

-Find out in this report how the two Enterprise Architecture Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I like the tool’s integration and maps."
+Find out in this report how the two Enterprise Architecture Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."One of the product's most valuable features is its ability to configure hardware devices."

 "The most valuable features are that it's user-friendly and the user experience.
 It's easy to map the fact sheets."